standardrb/standard/README.md

 ## What you might do if you're clever

-If you want or need to configure StandardRB, there are a _handful_ of options are available creating a `.standard.yml` file in the root of your project.
+If you want or need to configure Standard, there are a _handful_ of options are available creating a `.standard.yml` file in the root of your project.

 Here's an example yaml file with every option set: